Skip to main content

 Your device shows 'Limited Connectivity' or 'No Internet' warnings even though WiFi is connected - here's how to fix these persistent errors.

-1. Right-click the Start button and select Windows Terminal (Admin) or Command Prompt (Admin)
+1. Right-click Start and open Terminal (Admin) or Command Prompt (Admin)

 • ipconfig /release